-- ◆ Daily participation in different types of physical activity influences our physical literacy and personal health and fitness goals. - Lifelong participation in physical activity has many benefits and is an essential part of a healthy lifestyle. - ◆ Healthy choices influence our physical, emotional, and mental well-being. - Advocating for the health and well-being of others connects us to our community. - Healthy relationships can help us lead rewarding and fulfilling lives.
+- Daily participation in different types of physical activity influences our physical literacy and personal health and fitness goals. - Lifelong participation in physical activity has many benefits and is an essential part of a healthy lifestyle. - ◆ Healthy choices influence our physical, emotional, and mental well-being. - Advocating for the health and well-being of others connects us to our community. - Healthy relationships can help us lead rewarding and fulfilling lives.

 The Big Ideas provide some focus areas and themes for our course, and help explain some of the reasons why Physical and Health Education is important.
 At the heart of our course are the questions "What can we do to be physically active and why is this important?"
-"What does it mean to be mentally and emotionally healthy?" and "What factors in my life affect my mental and emotional health?" along with our exploration of how the Big Ideas.
+"How do we interact with others during physical activity?" and "Whatis healthy living?" along with our exploration of how the Big Ideas.
 To do this we practice skills and processes called Competencies- Physical literacy, Health and Active Living, Social and Community Health, and Mental well-being.